edysfy/Group_website/sysImp.md

                   });
               });
               ```
           - Finally, we have a DELETE request.
 We added a param variable to the URL path.
 So the URL is now: 'api/geopost/:id'.
-The id contains the _id of the GeoJson Post.
-The _id is sent by the user service on the front end.
+The id is the _id of the GeoJson Post to be deleted.
+The _id is sent by the User-service on the front end.
 We then call the deleteOne() method on the GeoJson Model and use the request param as a filter query.
 This then removes that user's post from the GeoJson collection.
 This allows the user to delete their posts.
 Error handling response was also implemented.
             ```js
             /*removes post from the db*/
             router.delete("/:id", (req, res, next) => {